ttiny/deploy/README.md

 is not `github.com` but just lowercase `github`.
 This is the format used everywhere throughout the configuration.

-Passing `*` will will perform the command on all projects.
+Passing `*` will perform the command on all projects.

 #### Branch syntax
 The branch can be given as as literal name or `*`.